Your content strategy plan: Making smart content choices

 • Collaborate across teams.
 A content strategy plan promotes the joint effort among different departments and ensures that everyone is aligned while contributing to the communication framework.

-Creating a content creation strategy is not carved-in-stone
+A content creation strategy is a fluid blueprint

 The key to stress-free content creation is to approach it with a low-stakes mindset.
 Don’t treat it as a high-stakes initiative.
 Think of it as a dynamic tool that can be tweaked as new trends and unforeseen circumstances come up.
 A number of things can happen that can throw a curveball in your content strategy plan.